Dental Practice Software Development Company

 Discovery

 We spend the first two weeks mapping your current scheduling workflow, recall process, billing cycle, and patient communication touchpoints.
 We interview the practice manager, the front desk lead, and at least one clinical team member.
-The output is a documented requirements list and a gap analysis against any systems you already use -- so we build what the practice actually needs, not a generic dental platform template.
+The output is a documented requirements list and a gap analysis against any systems you already use.
+We build what the practice actually needs, not a generic dental platform template.

 2. 02